Level 02 · Analyst Learning

 Enough to be self-explanatory but concise.
 Lead with the insight, then support it with logic and data.

-Clarify by asking “What part would you change or add to?” or “Can you show me what you'd expect instead?”
+Clarify by asking 'What part would you change or add to?' or 'Can you show me what you'd expect instead?'

 Use evidence and respectful language.
-Try: “Can I share a different angle that might add value to the approach?”
+Try: 'Can I share a different angle that might add value to the approach?'

 When you're blocked for more than 30–60 minutes.
 Bring what you've tried and what's unclear when you ask.